Note: This page is for Hall of Famer Hack Wilson; for the minor league player with the same name, click here.

 - Died November 23, 1948 in Baltimore, MD USA

-His obituary in the New York Times says he began in minor league ball in 1921.
-He played for Martinsburg and Portsmouth before coming to the majors in 1923.
-When he came to the majors, there was no uniform to fit the short, stocky Wilson, so he wore McGraw's uniform (McGraw was 5 ' 7 ").
-He played in Toledo for part of 1925.
-He didn't get along with the Cub manager Rogers Hornsby in 1931.
-After the majors he played for Albany and Portland.
-After baseball he worked in a war plant and then became a municipal parks employee in Baltimore.
-He died at age 48.
-Source: Hack Wilson obituary
+He first played in the minor leagues for the Martinsburg Mountaineers and Martinsburg Blue Sox of the Blue Ridge League in 1921 and 1922, and the Portsmouth Truckers of the Virginia League in 1923 before coming to the majors in 1923.
+His lowest batting average during those three years was .356, in his first season.
+When he came to the majors, there was no uniform to fit the short, stocky Wilson, so he wore McGraw's uniform (McGraw was 5' 7").
+He played for the Toledo Mud Hens for part of 1925.
+He didn't get along with the Cubs' manager, Rogers Hornsby, in 1931.
+After the majors he played for the Albany Senators in 1935.
+After baseball he worked in a war plant and then became a municipal parks employee in Baltimore, MD.
+He died there at age 48.

 - NL Slugging Percentage Leader (1930)